Is there a link between Your Gut, Fermentation & Bacteria?

 Hundreds of medical and scientific studies confirm what folklore has always known and that is that fermented foods help people stay healthy.- Sandor Katz

-Many of your favourite foods and drinks are probably fermented, for instance, Bread, Wine, Beer, Cider, Chocolate, Coffee, Tea, Sauerkraut, Kimchi, Salami, Miso, Tempeh, Soy Sauce, Venegar, Yogurt, Kefir and Kombucha.
+Many of your favourite foods and drinks probably went through some form of a fermentation process, for instance, Bread, Wine, Beer, Cider, Chocolate, Coffee, Tea, Sauerkraut, Kimchi, Salami, Miso, Tempeh, Soy Sauce, Vinegar, Yogurt, Kefir and Kombucha.

 Your Body Need Bacteria to Stay Healthy